 The presidential proclamation was issued against the advice of business groups, who insist that these visas are needed to fill jobs for which there aren’t enough American workers.

 If you have been affected by the suspension of these visas, there may not be much you can do.
 However, it may be possible to qualify for a type of visa that has not been suspended.
 Call Yew Immigration Law Group for assistance.
-Allison Yew is a certified specialist in immigration law, and we have years of experience helping people live and work in the United States.
+Alison Yew is a certified specialist in immigration law, and we have years of experience helping people live and work in the United States.